 Shipping poultry is not easy.
 Think about the last time you went to the grocery store and picked up a package of chicken.
 Was it sticky?
 Did it have a slimy film on the plastic?
 Was the chicken flattened or compressed?
 Odds are you said yes to at least one of the previous questions.
 Poultry is 70% water and usually shipped with an ice crust, meaning leaks in poultry packaging are hard to avoid.
 Combine poultry leakers with the fact that poultry is shipped in corrugated boxes, and you’ll start to understand the issues with transporting poultry.

-The first corrugated box was invented in 1856.
+The first corrugated box was patented in 1871.
 Other than a few minor modifications, this is what is largely still used in the supply chain today: 19th century technology to solve complex 21st century problems.

 And this is what we learned: